 PG&E has championed these bills moving through the California legislature as a way to reduce pressure on homeowners and other customers.
 It argues that if it is forced to pay for the damages resulting from the fires even when it is or had not been negligent, it will immediately pass these costs on to consumers, raising rates for millions of Californians.
 If it succeeds in abolishing inverse condemnation, the insurance industry has suggested that it may raise insurance premiums on homeowners in California, or refuse to provide coverage in some areas altogether, knowing that it can no longer rely on PG&E to pay for the results of wildfires caused by its equipment.17 Indeed, removing inverse condemnation might further demographic shifts already well underway in California, forcing residents who live in more remote (but fire prone) areas to move into California’s already incredibly pricey, crowded, and urbanized metropolitan areas.
 California insurance companies note that as many as one-quarter of currently insured customers might be considered to be in “high risk” areas for wildfires, and see their premiums jump sharply, or possibly be denied coverage entirely.
 18

-Of course, PG&E is also actively lobbying legislators and regulators to permit it to more freely pass along rate increases to its customers.
+Of course, PG&E is also actively lobbying legislators and regulators to permit it to more freely pass along rate increases to its customers due to Wine Country fires and other fires.
 This is the explicit (or implicit) purpose of numerous bills working their way through the legislature.
 PG&E lobbying war chest has been on full display over the last 8 months.
 It has allegedly spent at least $4 million to lobby officials and influence campaigns,20 and has conducted a media blitz, with opinion pieces appearing in newspapers, journals, and online forums throughout the state arguing for laws that would repeal inverse condemnation.
 It recently has enlisted the help of the International Brotherhood of Electrical Workers, a large and power union representing the utility’s company’s workers, in further lobbying for favorable PG&E related legislation.21 Such a combination: combining both the corporate finances and might of one of California’s largest companies with one of California’s most powerful labor unions, would create a massively influential coalition fighting for PG&E’s interests.

 Luckily, for California residents, Cal Fire’s finding of PG&E’s liability in the 2017 fires will likely sway public and legislative opinion—at least, in the short term— away from giving PG&E what might essentially be a free pass in passing along its liabilities to its consumers.
 Doubtlessly, however, PG&E is hoping time and its continued, expensive lobbying efforts will pay dividends down the road.
 PG&E’s financials have rightfully struggled as additional evidence regarding its liability for the fires comes to light.
 Since the 2017 wildfires, PG&E shares are down almost 42 percent, amounting to billions of dollars lost for its investors, and likely dwarfing the fines and damages it will be forced to pay out for the fires.

 As of early 2018, PG&E’s rallying cry when faced with criticism of its management of infrastructure has been that climate changes have resulted in a so-called “new normal” for California residents.
-22 That is, California residents should expect more fires, and more deaths and destruction from these fires, due to climate change and other forces that PG&E is unable to control.
+22 That is, California residents should expect the number of wildfires in California per year to increase, and more deaths and destruction from these fires, due to climate change and other forces that PG&E is unable to control.
 While climate change has doubtlessly played at least some role in the recent proliferation of deadly fires, likely the only “normal” aspect of the cycle of California wildfires is PG&E’s continued mismanagement of its infrastructure, lack of adherence to California regulations, and continued focus on its bottom line at the cost of customer safety.
 Until financial or legislative forces break PG&E’s will to resist, deadline California wildfire instigated from companies such as PG&E are likely to torment residents throughout the state.

-Contact California wildfire attorney Bobby Thompson if you or a family member has been a victim of the Wine County wildfires.
-Thompson Law Office has the experience and skills to get you the help you need and deserve.
+Thompson Law Office can help you with your Wine Country fire lawsuit.
+Contact California wildfire attorney Bobby Thompson if you or a family member has been a victim of the Wine County fires.
+We have the best California wildfire attorneys that can fight for your rights relating to your Wine Country lawsuit or claim.
+Thompson Law Office has the experience and skills to get you the maximum compensation you need and deserve.